The Best Cell Phones for Visually Impaired Seniors in 2024, Tested and Reviewed

 Screen Size and Brightness

 The Apple iPhone 15 Plus boasts a 6.7-inch Super Retina XDR display.
 Not only does it have a big screen with larger icons and imagery, but it’s also extremely clear and bright.
 The screen gets up to 820 nits (unit of brightness), which is roughly 64 percent brighter than the 500 nits of the Google Pixel 7a.
-While my grandma and I used the iPhone 15 Plus, we both found the colors were vibrant and the brightness was more than sufficient.
+My grandma and I found the colors were vibrant and the brightness was more than sufficient.
 Even when using the phone in direct sunlight, we experienced minimal glare.

 Inside Tip: Do you have low vision and hearing loss?
 Apple works with top hearing aid manufacturers to create what it calls “Made for iPhone,” or MFi, hearing aids.
 This makes pairing your hearing aids with an iPhone oh so simple!